Could vs. Would

 What Is Their Main Difference?

-'Could' is one of the most commonly known modal verbs.
-It is used to show past abilities, possibilities, requests, etc. To put it simply, 'could' is the past tense of modal verb 'can.'
+'Could' is one of the most well-known modal verbs in English.
+It is used to to express possibility or ability in the present or past, and can also be used to make polite requests or suggestions.
+To put it simply, 'could' is the past tense of the modal verb 'can.'
 For example:

 Here, we are talking about possibilities.